Anna Sokolow: Career

 Another of Sokolow's signature works is Rooms (1955), a piece that explores loneliness.
 The music is a Jazz score, composed for the dance by Kenyon Hopkins.
 Rooms is divided into six sections: Dream, Escape, Desire, Panic, Daydream, and The End?
 The piece features eight dancers and eight chairs, with the intention that each dancer and chair portrays a character in a secluded room.

 From 1958 to 1965, Sokolow created her Opus series.
 This series includes Opus '58 (1958), Opus Jazz 1958 (1958), Opus '60 (1960), Opus '62 (1962), Opus '63 (1963), and Opus '65 (1965).
 The set of six pieces, along with Session for Six (1958) and Session for Eight (1959) used similar movement vocabularies and content with slight variations in each.
-Labanotation scores show the similarities, including, use of strong accents and the dropping of the body and its parts to the floor.
+Labanotation scores show the similarities, including the use of strong accents and the dropping of the body and its parts to the floor, which created a jaded, teenage mood.
+To accompany this mood, costumes for the Opus pieces were simple, consisting of leotards, t-shirts, and tights.
+In some performances of the Opus series, the performance was given on a bare stage, with no curtains, against the bare brick walls of the theater.

 In the later 1960s, Sokolow used jazz style to protest the war occurring in Vietnam and to give voice to the countercultures of America.
 Time+ (1966) was a war protest dance with multiple parts.
-In the piece she used clear imagery of soldiers and their experiences of war.
+In the piece, Sokolow used clear imagery of soldiers and their experiences of war.
 The piece ended with soldiers that appear to be wounded and struggling with one another to stand, showing the great hardships that come from war.

 In the 1970s and 80s, Sokolow's artistic focus turned to the great painters, writers and composers of the late 19th and early 20th centuries.
 Her dances of this period include Magritte, Magritte in 1970, Scenes from the Music of Charles Ives in 1971, Homenaje a Federico García Lorca in 1973, Homage to Alexander Scriabin in 1977, Poe in 1977 (revised and renamed Homage to Edgar Allan Poe in 1985), and Kurt Weill in 1988.
 Sokolow also returned to the theme in one of her last pieces, Frida, in 1997.

 After Sokolow's death in 2000, The Player's Project continued until 2004.
 After that point, the company's former co-artistic directors, Jim May and Lorry May, formed separate institutions to maintain Sokolow's repertory and legacy.

 The Sokolow Theatre/Dance Ensemble, founded by Jim May, performs Sokolow's repertory plus contemporary choreographies under the direction of Artistic Director Samantha Géracht and co-artistic directors Lauren Naslund and Eleanor Bunker.
 The Sokolow Theatre/Dance Ensemble continues to perform, set and reconstruct Sokolow's work today.

-The Sokolow Dance Foundation under the direction of Lorry May offers unique educational programs and actively licenses and reconstructs Sokolow's works.
+The Sokolow Dance Foundation, directed by Lorry May, offers unique educational programs and actively licenses and reconstructs Sokolow's works.